 The art collection consists of paintings (both oil and watercolour), oriental works of art, European works of art and furniture, and is reported in the Balance Sheet at market value.
 Due to funds being unavailable for professional valuations the collection has not been revalued for many years.
-However, the valuation is adequate for insurance purposes and has been reported in the Balance Sheet.
+Valuations have been provided by the Head of Heritage at 31st March 2018 and these have been reported in the Balance Sheet.